xcart/xcart-docs/_pages/kb_en/modules/auction_in_x-cart_5/how_auction_in_x-cart_5_works.md

 ![]({{site.baseurl}}/attachments/8225140/8356115.png)

-The module blocks the buyer's ability to edit the product quantity in the shopping cart for auctioned items:
+The addon blocks the buyer's ability to edit the product quantity in the shopping cart for auctioned items:

 ![]({{site.baseurl}}/attachments/8225140/8356116.png)